seanedwards/cfer/README.md

 Read about Cfer [here](https://github.com/seanedwards/cfer/blob/master/examples/vpc.md).

+Sign up for the [Cfer mailing list](http://eepurl.com/bVA-Hr) to receive updates when changes are made.
+Cfer is a slow-moving project, so you can expect around one or two updates per year at most.

 ## Support

 Cfer is pre-1.0 software, and may contain bugs or incomplete features.
 Please see the [license](https://github.com/seanedwards/cfer/blob/master/LICENSE.txt) for disclaimers.